astroport-fi/astroport-core/contracts/factory/README.md

 ### `claim_ownership`

-Used to claim(approve) new owner proposal, thus changing contract's owner.
+Used to claim contract ownership.

 ```json
 {